Ms. Tracy Yu

-Nick is a postdoctoral researcher at University of Tampere and the Co-Chair and Co-Founder of TERMIS-EU BPC.
+Nick is a postdoctoral researcher at University of Tampere and the Co-Chair and Co-Founder of TERMIS-EU BPC & PAP.
 His research focuses on utilising highly modular three-dimensional hydrogel matrices to study the role of cell-matrix interactions in directing stem cell fate.
-Nick is heavily involved with TERMIS and sits on the TERMIS-EU Industry Committee and the board of Scandinavian Society for Biomaterials.
-He is an advocate of improving gender and racial equality in STEMM subjects.
+Nick is heavily involved with TERMIS and sits on the TERMIS-EU Industry Committee and is Outreach the Officer of Scandinavian Society for Biomaterials.
+He is an advocate of improving equality in STEMM subjects.

 Mr. Shiraz Ziya

 Shiraz is a researcher at the RJAH Orthopaedic Hospital NHS Foundation Trust, currently completing his doctoral studies at Keele University, in partnership with Loughborough University, through the EPSRC Doctoral Training Centre in Regenerative Medicine.
 His research explores the feasibility of delivering personalised cell-based therapy as a service within the NHS.
 Shiraz has a keen interest in establishing cross-sector collaboration to support healthcare innovation and is a major driving force behind TERMIS-EU BPC’s Pre-Accelerator Programme.

 Cheryl is an EPSRC research fellow at University College London.
 Her research focuses on the development of renewable, plant based nanocomposite polymers and 3D bioprinting for paediatric tissue engineering.
 She has a keen interest in protection of IP and the regulatory challenges faced in commercialisation of nano-enhanced tissue engineering and regenerative medicine products.
 Cheryl also works closely with the NHSBT advocating awareness in organ donation, particularly amongst school-aged children and ethnic minorities.

 Dr. Sujit Kootala